-For additional information on the main cities, towns, minor towns and villages within the SWRBD please see the appendix to this chapter.
+For additional information on the main cities, towns, minor towns and villages within the WRBD please see the appendix to this chapter.

-Most of the study area is comprised of rural areas with relatively low population densities.
-The highest population densities are present around Cork City and the towns of Killarney, Bandon, Mallow, Fermoy and Youghal, with overall population densities highest in County Cork.
-These towns are located on the coast or by the Rivers Deenagh, Bandon and Blackwater.
+Most of the study area has a relatively low population density, with highest population densities present around Galway City, Castlebar and Ballina.
+These urban areas are located on the Rivers Corrib, Castlebar and Moy.